lordofduct/spacepuppy-unity-framework-4.0/README.md

 This repository primarily exists as a way for me to just share the tools I personally use when making games.
 This project is constantly in flux and should seldom be considered "stable".
 Use at your own risk.

+NOTE - various editor menu/functionality exist in the editor scripts.
+Define the compiler directive SPEDITOR_IGNORE to turn them off.

 ## com.spacepuppy

 Core library, all other libraries in spacepuppy depend on this library.
 Core functionality includes: